wille-wang/tic-tac-toe/README.md

 # Distributed Tic-Tac-Toe

-This repository aims to build a distributed Tic-Tac-Toe game, which features a graphical user interface (GUI) built with [PySide6](https://pypi.org/project/PySide6/) for the client, and a thread-per-connection multithreaded server to handle game logic and communication between players.
+This repository contains a distributed Tic-Tac-Toe game featuring a graphical user interface (GUI) built with [PySide6](https://pypi.org/project/PySide6/) on the client side, and a multithreaded server with a thread-per-connection architecture to manage game logic and player communication.

-The server maintains state in-memory, without storing information in persistent storage.
+The server maintains the game state in memory without persistent storage.

 ![GUI](/img/gui.png)